 Two Numbers in Grammar- Singular and Plural

-Number is a grammatical category.
+The number is a grammatical category.
 Numbers express count distinctions.

 Examples of Singular Number-

-In our daily life we refer nouns, pronouns, adjectives and verbs.
+In our daily life, we refer nouns, pronouns, adjectives and verbs.

-Sometimes we refer those as a single.
+Sometimes we refer to those as a single.

 - Noun– boy, cat, girl, woman, notebook